networkdynamics/PolNeAR/README.md

    this article was sampled, having the format `(publisher, publication_date_bin, target_entity)`.

+Looking closely at the `Article` object above, we see that it is from the `'annotator-training'` compartment.
+That's because, by default, the `data` object lists *all* articles in the PolNeAR dataset, including those used to test annotator trainin and those used to compare PolNeAR annotations to PARC3 annotations.

+But usually, we want to access the core dataset, which is split into train, dev, and test subsets:

+	>>> train = data.train()
+	>>> dev = data.dev()
+	>>> test = data.test()

+If, for some reason, you want to work with the articles used to replicate PARC3, or to work with the articles used to assess annotator training, you can:

+	>>> annotator_training = data.annotator_training()
+	>>> parc3_replication = data.parc3_replication()

+These objects, `train`, `dev`, `test`, `annotator_training`, and `parc3_replication`, are like the original `data` object, in that they are `list`-like and provide a list of `Article` objects, except that they are restricted to the desired subset of PolNeAR.

-The Article object allows you to easily read the article text and annotations into memory.
-For example you can get the raw text of an article as a string:
+Now, let's focus on `Article` objects.
+In addition to containing all of the article's metadata, they allow you to easily access the raw text and annotations associated to that article.
+For example you can get the raw text of an article as a `unicode`:

+    >>> article = train[0]
-    >>> article_raw_text = data[0].text()
+    >>> article_text = article.text()

-Here, `article_raw_text` is just a `unicode` representing the raw text of the article.

-Of course, what you want to work with is a representation of the article which has annotations:
+More interestingly, you can get a representation of the article with
+annotations:

-    >>> annotated_article = data[0].annotated()
+    >>> article_annotated = data[0].annotated()

-Here, `annotated_article` is an `AnnotatedText` object that is modelled after the `corenlp_xml_reader.AnnotatedText` object.
+Here, `article_annotated` is an `AnnotatedText` object which has been modelled after that is modelled after the `corenlp_xml_reader.AnnotatedText` object.
 It allows you to easily iterate over sentences, tokens, or attributions, and to access syntax annotations like POS tags, constituency parse, dependency parse, and coreference annotations.

-Most of the functionality of the `AnnotatedText` object is documented in `corenlp_xml_reader`, so refer to [its documentation](http://corenlp-xml-reader.readthedocs.io/en/latest/).
+Most of this functionality is already documented in `corenlp_xml_reader`, so please refer to [its documentation](http://corenlp-xml-reader.readthedocs.io/en/latest/).
 Here, we document the access of attribution annotations.

-First, let's assume that you want to annotate over the sentences of a document, and then do something every time you encounter an attribution.
+First, let's suppose you want to annotate over the sentences of a document, and then do something every time you encounter an attribution.

-	>>> for sentence in annotated_article.sentences:
+	>>> for sentence in article_annotated.sentences:
 	...     for attribution_id in sentence['attributions']:
     ...         print attribution_id
     set([])